jameshughes89/cs102/src/site/topic12.rst

     if the updated algorithm will take you a day and you only need to run the algorithm once on a small problem, perhaps :math:`O(n^{2})` is good enough.

+    Even worse, if you're trying to save a few *FLOPS* here and there, great, but if that's distracting you from other more important issues, perhaps you should move on.

 Implementing a Queue --- Array Container
 ========================================